spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 - `ai.toolCall.result`: the result of the tool call.
 Only available if the tool call is successful and the result is serializable.

 ---

 title: Overview
-description: An overview of AI SDK UI.
+description: An overview of AI SDK UI
 ---

 # AI SDK UI